Skip to Main Content

 • The complete version, including the third party content will be stored securely in a controlled area of the Research Information System (RIS).
 This will not be made publicly available.

-• A redacted content version: the second edited version of the thesis with all third party material removed can be released publicly via Cronfa.
+• redacted content version: the second edited version of the thesis with all third party material removed can be released publicly via Cronfa.

 Creating An Accessible Thesis